JESollo/odin-recipes/README.md

 This is the first project of The Odin Project: Foundations course.
 This project is a culmination of TOPs HTML:Foundations subject.

-The objective of this project is to create website for food recipes and it should contain:
+The objective of this project is to create a website for food recipes and it should contain:
 - elements
 - images
 - links